RILAB/bis101_fall2014/lecture01.md

 	- Bob+/Bob+ == Bob+/Bob-, the gene is **haplosufficient**.
 If not, **haploinsufficient**.
 	- **incomplete dominance** is phenotype is partial
 	- **codominance** both alleles show up (we will come back to these)

+	blargh locus expresses a protein that makes a horn in the middle of the head.

+	WT is single horn in middle (draw) H1 allele

+	Imcomplete dominance: mutant allele H2 fails to produce horn: H1H2 has a small horn

+	Codominance: mutant allele expressed in different tissues and makes horn on sides of head (draw).
+H1H2 has three horns (draw).

+	H2 vs H3 <strong style="font-size: 150%; color: red;">?</strong> incompletely dominant

 * **testcross:** cross the dominant phenotype back to recessive homozygote **tester** to test it's genotype
 * **backcross:** cross progeny back to parent (example of why plants rule: they don't let us do this in human genetics!)
 * **monoybrid cross** cross two indidividuals that are each het for a single locus. dihybrid, trihybrid etc.